 As disciplined and meticulous pilots, we’re always striving to achieve that perfect flight from engine startup to shut down.
-However, even the most experienced pilot can get distracted by a passenger or have a momentary bout of information overload while trying to copy an amended clearance on climb out, resulting in an inadvertent deviation from an ATC instruction that ultimately gets the attention of the FAA.
+However, even the most experienced pilot can get distracted by a passenger or have a momentary bout of task saturation while trying to copy an amended clearance on climb out, resulting in an inadvertent deviation from an ATC instruction that ultimately gets the attention of the FAA.

 AOPA’s Pilot Protection Services knows that your pilot and medical certificates mean everything to you, and that’s why our trusted Legal Services Plan attorneys and Medical Certification Specialists are here to help protect them when things don’t go as planned.

 With an average of nearly 4,500 aviation-related legal matters and over 1,000 medical certification-related cases per year, the variety of calls we receive from plan participants on a daily basis run the gamut.
-To give you an example of the most common, here are the Top 5 Type of Matters that members need assistance with.
+To give you an example what kinds of calls we received, below are some common call types.

-Although BasicMed is the hot topic these days, the majority of legal-related medical certification calls relate to the FAA requiring a pilot to provide additional medical information or seeking the pilot’s surrender of his or her airman medical certificate.
-There is usually a short window of time to respond to these types of FAA letters, so if you happen to receive one, plan participants should contact our office as soon as possible to speak with an attorney so you understand your options prior to responding to the FAA.
+Although BasicMed is the hot topic these days, medical certification calls relate to the FAA requiring a pilot to provide additional medical information or seeking the pilot’s surrender of his or her airman medical certificate.
+There is usually a short window of time to respond to these types of FAA letters, so if you happen to receive one, plan participants should contact our office as soon as possible to speak with someone to help you understand your options prior to responding to the FAA.

 If you’re thinking about buying or selling an airplane, or you need guidance on how to set up an LLC or Corporation for your aircraft, we have a national network of over 650 panel attorneys who can walk you and your CPA through the process based on the applicable state laws that may apply.